 In February 2010, Antigua and Barbuda made a high-level political commitment to work with the FATF and CFATF to address its strategic AML/CFT deficiencies.
-Since June 2011, Antigua and Barbuda has taken steps towards improving its AML/CFT regime, including by commencing off-site inspections of its financial institutions.
+Since October 2011, Antigua and Barbuda has taken steps towards improving its AML/CFT regime, including by finalising the methodology for its supervisory programme and making progress in the registration and regulation of Co-operative Societies.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Antigua and Barbuda should continue to work on implementing its action plan to address these deficiencies, including by: (1) implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III); and (2) continuing to improve the overall supervisory framework (Recommendation 23).
+Antigua and Barbuda should continue to work on implementing its action plan to address these deficiencies, including by continuing to improve the overall supervisory framework (Recommendation 23).
 The FATF encourages Antigua and Barbuda to address its remaining deficiencies and continue the process of implementing its action plan.